tomalaforge/angular-challenges/docs/src/content/docs/challenges/angular/39-injection-token.md

 <details>
   <summary>Hint 1</summary>

-Looking at `InjectionToken` can be of great help.
+Looking at this [blog post](https://itnext.io/stop-being-scared-of-injectiontokens-ab22f72f0fe9) can be of great help.

 </details>